hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/04_permissions_and_environment_variables.md

 * /usr/sbin
 * /sbin

-These are the directories that the shell will look in (in the same order as they are listed) for an executable file that you type on the command prompt.
+These are the directories that the shell will look through (in the same order as they are listed) for an executable file that you type on the command prompt.

-When someone says a command or an executable file is "in you path", they mean that the parent directory for that command/file is contained in the list in the PATH variable.
+When someone says a command or an executable file is "in you path", they mean that the parent directory for that command/file is contained in the list within the $PATH variable.

-For any command you execute on the command prompt, you can find out where they are located using the which command.
+For any command you execute on the command prompt, you can find out where they are located using the `which` command.

 Try it on a few of the basic commands we have learned so far:
 ```bash